almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ### Should I learn Linux using Docker or a virtual machine?

-do not matter.
+Does not matter.
 Both methods will give you the full operating system and the ability to be able to perform all of the functions on that system.
 The major difference is that Docker will use much less resources than a virtual machine will.
 Thus if you are using an older computer, I would suggest going with Docker container that runs Linux over a virtual machine.